syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Shapes.md

 ## BPMN Shapes

 BPMN shapes are used to represent the internal business procedure in a graphical notation and enables you to communicate the procedures in a standard manner.
-To create a bpmn shape, node can be created with BPMNNode class and its `Shape` should be set as any one of the built-in shape.
+To create a BPMN shape, node can be created with BPMNNode class and its `Shape` should be set as any one of the built-in shape.
 [BPMN Shapes](http://help.syncfusion.com/cr/cref_files/aspnetmvc/ejmvc/Syncfusion.EJ~Syncfusion.JavaScript.DataVisualization.Models.Diagram.BPMNNode~Shape.html "BPMN Shapes").
 The following code example illustrates how to create a simple business process.

 {% highlight c# %}